suchipi/quickjs/README.md

   - It's the same as the global `require`; it's just added to import.meta for compatibility with bundlers that output `import.meta.require`, like `bun`.
 - Adds `import.meta.resolve`
   - Similar to [the one in the browser](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import.meta/resolve#specifications), but it's actually just `require.resolve` exposed via `import.meta`.
-- Module and eval helpers have been moved from "quickjs:std" to the new module "quickjs:module".
+- Module and eval helpers have been moved from "quickjs:std" to the new module "quickjs:engine".
 - Makes the module loader's resolution and loading behavior configurable
-  - The module "quickjs:module" exports an object called `ModuleDelegate`.
+  - The module "quickjs:engine" exports an object called `ModuleDelegate`.
   - You can specify additional implicit import specifier extensions by adding to the `ModuleDelegate.searchExtensions` array.
   - You can transform any file prior to evaluating it as a module by adding a function to the `ModuleDelegate.compilers` object.
 Useful for compile-to-ts languages like TypeScript, Coffeescript, etc.
   - You can override module name normalization (aka module resolution) by replacing the `ModuleDelegate.resolve` function.